Home / Career Advice / Education & Certifications / Are Professional Certificates Worth It? 5 Considerations

 Female sitting behind her laptop with a professional certification icon popping out of the screen

 Are professional certificates worth it?
-It’s a question many students, job seekers, and professionals ask themselves while exploring career advancement options.
-Throughout this article, we’ll examine the case for professional certifications.
+Many students, job seekers, and professionals ask this question when exploring career options.

-Considering their benefits and weighing them against traditional degrees, we’ll help you decide whether they’re right for you.
+We’ll help you decide whether they’re right for you by considering their benefits and weighing them against traditional degrees.
 You will also find examples of valuable certifications and recommendations of the best online platforms for obtaining them.

 What is a professional certificate?